 Getting Started

-If you want to build a sentiment analysis pipeline on live Twitter data, here is the fastest path:
+To build a sentiment pipeline on live Twitter data, here is the fastest path:

-- Get an API key from the Sorsa API dashboard.
-All 38 endpoints are available on every plan, starting at Starter ($49/month) for 10,000 requests.
+- Get an API key from the Sorsa dashboard.
+Every endpoint is available on all plans, starting at $49 per month for 10,000 requests, with no approval step and setup in a few minutes.

-- Test your search query in the Search Builder, a free visual tool where you can prototype queries with search operators and preview results without writing code.
+- Prototype your query in the free Search Builder, where you can test search operators and preview results without writing code.

-- Copy the Python code from this guide to start collecting and classifying tweets.
-The entire pipeline from collection to visualization fits in under 100 lines.
+- Copy the Python from this guide to start collecting and classifying.
+Collection to visualization fits in under 100 lines.

-- Explore the API documentation at docs.sorsa.io for endpoint details, pagination examples, and optimization strategies.
+- Read the docs at docs.sorsa.io for endpoint details, pagination, and the flat 20 requests-per-second rate limits.

-For questions about rate limits, batch endpoints, or custom plans for large-scale collection, see the rate limits documentation or reach out at contacts@sorsa.io.
+For batch endpoints or custom plans for large-scale collection, see about Sorsa or talk to sales.